-Ray and Chris Amon Field is the home for Trojan men's and women's soccer and men's and women's lacrosse.
-Lights were added to the field during the summer of 2007, thanks to a donation by Ray and Chris Amon, for whom the field was renamed.
+Ray and Chris Amon Field is the home for Trojan men's and women's soccer.
+Lights were added to the field during the summer of 2007, thanks to a donation by Ray and Chris Amon, for whom the field was renamed in 2006.

 John Neal Walker Tennis Center is the home for the Trojan men's and women's tennis teams.
-The facility has six courts with a hardcourt surface.
-Walker Tennis Center is also used for area high school matches.
-It is also available for recreational use by Mount Olive students and employees, as well as the general public.
-Walker Tennis Center has six lighted courts, which were resurfaced in 2014.
+The facility has six lighted courts with a hardcourt surface.
+The courts were resurfaced in 2014.
+Walker Tennis Center is also used for area high school matches and is available for recreational use by Mount Olive students and employees, as well as the general public.

-Opened in 1984, George and Annie Dail Kornegay Arena is the home for Trojan men's and women's basketball and men's and women's volleyball, as well as high school basketball tournaments.
-Kornegay Arena is also used for non-athletic events, such as commencement and the annual Original Free Will Baptist Convention.
+Opened in 1984, George and Annie Dail Kornegay Arena is the home for Trojan men's and women's basketball and men's and women's volleyball.
+Kornegay Arena is also used for high school tournaments and non-athletic events, such as commencement and the annual Original Free Will Baptist Convention.
 Originally called College Hall, it was renamed Kornegay Arena in 2005 after a donation by George Kornegay in honor of his parents George and Annie Dail Kornegay.

 The Kornegay Arena weight room was constructed in January 2014.
 The weight room features several different workout machines, weights, and medicine balls for Mount Olive student-athletes.